AgarwalConsulting/Go-Training/exercises/http-mux/README.md

 - Handle edge cases too!
   - What happens when a user tries to delete a non-existent book?
   - Don't accept any price <5.
 See: [Validator](https://github.com/go-playground/validator)
+- What happens when you make concurrent requests?